The term influencer is being tossed around a lot these days.

 Step 1 – Focus on a niche

-The first and most important step to becoming an influencer is to focus on what you’re passionate about.
+The first and most important step to becoming an influencer is to focus on your passion.

 You can’t be everything to everyone.
-To gain traction and be recognized as an authority figure, people need to link your name to a particular niche.
+People need to link their name to a particular niche to gain traction and be recognized as an authority figure.

 Take Darren Rowse of ProBlogger, for example.

-He’s a blogger, podcaster, speaker, and author who specializes in one specific area: blogging.
+He’s a blogger, podcaster, speaker, and author specialising in one specific area: blogging.